kuhumcst/korp-setups/korp/README.md

 # Build image(s) and run container(s) in a detached state with `docker-compose`
 docker-compose up -d --build

+# When building one of the setups (e.g. building inside korp/setups/clarin) it's
+# necessary to provide environment variables manually OR use the root .env file.
+# In practice this just means prepending the `up` part of the command with
+# `--env-file ../../.env` or whatever relative path that will resolve correctly.
+docker-compose --env-file ../../.env up -d --build

 # When something is misbehaving, get feedback by NOT running in a detached state
 docker-compose up